ni/monodrive-documentation/docs/scenario-dashboard.md

   1. On Windows, run monodrive.dashboard.exe.
 On Linux, run monodrive-dashboard.

   1. Chose or create a directory to save configuration files and results from the Unit Under Test and the Batch Generator Dashboard.
-In the Unit Under Test Example provided, the user would send the same asset directory as set in the Batch Directory:
+In the Unit Under Test Example provided, the user would send the same asset directory as set in the Batch Directory.

     ``` python closed_loop_aebs.py --md_assets C:\Users\developer\Documents\BatchExample --md_loop ```